L0uisJ0shua/L0uisJ0shua/README.md

     - Volunteering as a Developer in my Church

 ## What am I currently working on
-- Developing Third Party SDK Monitoring Platform (Golang FTW!)
 - Reading and Learning Web Methodologies and keeping up on how people research and find web bugs.
-- Learning how to develop in Rust, particular interest in WebAssembly with Rust and writing Rust for Embedded Devices.
 - Reading up on how Ethereum works and learning more about Web2 and Web3 Attack Vectors, inspired by talks by w1sp during DEFCON32.
 - Writing Vulnerability Management automation or ideating and playing around with things to help with Vulnerability management.